jemc/slides-pony/notes.md

 In this way, synchronization is more of a *workaround* for concurrency than a safe pattern of concurrency, and the more we use synchronization the more we will lose the benefits concurrency gives us

-A familiar example of over-synchronization is the Global Interpreter Lock found in the reference implementation of Ruby, in which almost all of the operations of the interpreter are synchronized by a single global lock, which severely reduces the actual concurrency that is possible using Ruby Threads - in fact, it shows us that our earlier extreme example isn't all that contrived after all - it's worth noting that the competing Ruby implementations, Rubinius and JRuby, improve on this strategy by using many fine-grained locks instead of one single global lock
+A familiar example of over-synchronization is the Global Interpreter Lock (or GIL) found in the reference implementation of Ruby, in which *almost* all of the operations of the interpreter are synchronized by a single global lock, which severely reduces the actual concurrency that is possible using Ruby Threads - in fact, it shows us that our earlier extreme example isn't all that contrived after all - it's worth noting that the competing Ruby implementations, Rubinius and JRuby, improve on this strategy by using many fine-grained locks instead of one single global lock

 ----